xebialabs/overthere/README.md

 <a name="release_history"></a>
 # Release History

+* Overthere 4.0.0 (17-Apr-2015)
+    * The binary incompatibility introduced in Overthere 2.4.7 and present in 2.4.8 and 3.0.0 was breaking too much libraries and code using Overthere.
+We've reverted the breaking change so that `LocalFile.valueOf` once again returns an `OverthereFile` and added a new `LocalFile.from` method which returns a `LocalFile`.
+Because this version is binary incompatible with 3.0.0 we had to bump the major version _again_ but this is one _is_ binary compatible with Overthere 2.4.6 and below.
 * Overthere 3.0.0 (14-Apr-2015)
+    * *Please do not use this version of Overthere as it is not binary compatible with Overthere 2.4.6 and lower.
+Please use Overthere 4.0.0 and up.*
-    * Due to a binary incompatible source code change in LocalFile, we've decided to bump the version to 3.0.0
+    * Because of the binary incompatiblity introduced in Overthere 2.4.7, we've decided to bump the major version and release this version of Overthere 3.0.0.
-    * Upgraded SSHJ to 0.12.0
+    * Upgraded SSHJ to 0.12.0.
     * Can now configure socket timeout, fixes [#156](https://github.com/xebialabs/overthere/issues/156) and [#158](https://github.com/xebialabs/overthere/issues/158)
     * LocalConnection does not log 'Connection [LOCAL:] was not closed, closing automatically.'
 * Overthere 2.4.8 (05-Feb-2015)
+    * *Please do not use this version of Overthere as it is not binary compatible with Overthere 2.4.6 and lower.
+Please use Overthere 4.0.0 and up.*
-    * Upgraded Scannit to 1.3.1
+    * Upgraded Scannit to 1.3.1.
     * Checking whether the CifsFile.getParentFile() is valid, fixes [#153](https://github.com/xebialabs/overthere/issues/153)
-    * Merged [#145](https://github.com/xebialabs/overthere/issues/145), adds support for using kerberos ticket cache
+    * Merged [#145](https://github.com/xebialabs/overthere/issues/145) which adds support for using kerberos ticket cache
 * Overthere 2.4.7 (02-Feb-2015)
+    * *Please do not use this version of Overthere as it is not binary compatible with Overthere 2.4.6 and lower.
+Please use Overthere 4.0.0 and up.*
-    * Upgraded SSHJ to 0.11.0
+    * Upgraded SSHJ to 0.11.0.
+    * Changed return type of `LocalFile.valueOf(java.io.File)` from `OverthereFile` to `LocalFile`.
+This breaks binary compatibility with Overthere 2.4.6.
-    * Merged [#146](https://github.com/xebialabs/overthere/issues/146), prevented SshSftpConnection from throwing exception if it was closed
+    * Merged [#146](https://github.com/xebialabs/overthere/issues/146) which prevents SshSftpConnection from throwing exception if it was closed
-    * Merged [#139](https://github.com/xebialabs/overthere/issues/139), added support for private key contents as string
+    * Merged [#139](https://github.com/xebialabs/overthere/issues/139) which adds support for private key contents as string
 * Overthere 2.4.6 (09-Jan-2015)
     * Upgraded Scannit to 1.3.0 to remove transitive Guava dependency.
     * Upgraded Gradle to 2.2.1.